nadya-soto/nadya-soto/README.md

 ## 👋 Hi there

-I'm ✨**Jocelyn**✨ a **Data Scientist** passionate about extracting insights from data, building machine learning models, and optimizing business processes.
-My background in **applied mathematics, NLP, and cloud computing** allows me to tackle challenges in data science and analytics with a strong problem-solving mindset.
+I'm ✨**Jocelyn**✨ a tech-driven problem solver with a background in applied mathematics, machine learning, and cloud infrastructure.
+I build data-powered solutions that range from real-time fraud detection to NLP pipelines.
+I'm currently expanding my expertise in MLOps and Generative AI, and I’m always curious about how we can push technology further (ethically and practically).

 ---

-### 🔥 About Me
+### 🔥 What I’m Working On
-🔭 I’m currently working on **data-driven insights, predictive analytics, advanced SQL for big data and cloud-based AI solutions, ML, AI, NLP.**
+🔭 Currently focused on  **predictive analytics, advanced SQL for big data, NLP, and cloud-based AI solutions.**
 🌱 I’m currently learning **MLOps, Cloud computing**
 👯 I’m looking to collaborate on **data science projects, business intelligence solutions, and NLP applications.**
 🤔 I’m looking for help with **deploying ML models in production and automating data pipelines in the cloud.**